Spirit of the World — What is It?

 The same Greek word for “world” in 1 Corinthians 2:12 is also used in Ephesians 2:2.
 “The ruler of the air, the spirit who in now at work in those who are disobedient” would be satan and, by extension, his filthy spirits.
 Those who walk according to the spirit of this world regularly manifest the works of the flesh, which is the sinful nature or satanic nature (Galatians 5:19-21).

 For instance, the word ‘satan’ means “slanderer” and satan is described in Scripture as “the accuser (slanderer) of the brethren” and “the father of lies” (Revelation 12:10 & John 8:44).
 As such, those who live according to the spirit of this world function in this manner – slandering people and lying.
 The more they live like this the more they’re living according to the spirit of this world.
-A good example is the highly dubious accusers of Brett Kavanaugh that the Democrats manifested from thin air at the 11th hour.
+A good example is the highly dubious accusers of Supreme Court appointee Brett Kavanaugh that the Democrats manifested from thin air at the 11th hour in late 2018.